Six Steps towards a ‘One Planet’ City

 - Parks: lots of biodiversity

-- Trees and bushes: make them all productive – nuts and fruit
+- Trees and bushes: plant more, preserve what you have, make them all productive – nuts and fruit

 - Indoor, vertical, rooftop, food growing, incl. mushrooms, aquaculture